Wide range of methods

 - Traditional item analysis

-- Item analysis via logistic regression models and their extensions
+- Item analysis via extended logistic regression models

 - Item analysis via IRT models